biofold/PhD-SNPg/README.md

       PhD-SNPg returns in output:

         PREDICTION: Pathogenic or Benign
         SCORE: a probabilistic score between 0 and 1.
-If the score is >0.5 the variants is predicted as disease related.
+If the score is >0.5 the variants is predicted to be Pathogenic.
         FDR: The false discovery rate associated to higher SCORE.
-     	1-NPV: Probability of disease-related variants below SCORE.
+     	1-NPV: Probability of Pathogenic variants below SCORE.
         PhyloP100: PhyloP100 in the mutated position.
         AvgPhyloP100: Average value of PhyloP100 in a 7-nucleotide window around the mutated position.